ntomchak/google-takeout-location-converter/README.md

-Converts Google Takeout location data to GEOJson format.
+Converts Google Takeout location data to GeoJSON format.
 Generates a file with place visit points and another with trip routes.

 # Installation
 1. Clone the repository and place takeout data in the same directory as the scripts with the directory name 'Takeout'